Axis thermal expansion switching in transition-metal zirconides TrZr2 by tuning the c/a ratio

-In conclusion, we synthesized transition-metal zirconides NiZr$_2$, (Co,Rh,Ir)Zr$_2$, and (Co,Ni,Cu,Rh,Ir)Zr$_2$ with a CuAl$_2$-type structure (space group \#140) and analyzed their crystal structure by powder XRD at high temperatures.
-With increasing temperature, the lattice constant $a$ of all compounds exhibited expansion (PTE), while the temperature dependence of the $c$-axis differed for the compounds.
-The lattice constant $c$ in NiZr$_2$ demonstrated PTE, while NTE was observed for (Co,Rh,Ir)Zr$_2$ and (Co,Ni,Cu,Rh,Ir)Zr$_2$.
-We found that the temperature dependence of the lattice constant $c$ correlated with the ratio of the $c$-axis to the $a$-axis ($c/a$), and tuning $c/a$ with elemental substitution at the $Tr$ site switched NTE and PTE.
-Although the origin of the anisotropic lattice structural change is unclear, this study is expected to provide a guideline for developing ZTE compounds.
-The authors would like to thank M. Fujita and O. Miura for their support in experiments and discussion.
-This work was partly supported by Grant-in-Aid for Scientific Research (KAKENHI) (Proposal No. 21K18834 and 21H00151) and Tokyo Government Advanced Research (H31-1).
+In conclusion, we synthesized transition-metal zirconides NiZr$_2$, (Co,Rh,Ir)Zr$_2$, (Fe,Co,Rh,Ir)Zr$_2$, and (Co,Ni,Cu,Rh,Ir)Zr$_2$ with a CuAl$_2$-type structure (space group \#140) and analyzed their crystal structures at high temperatures using powder XRD.
+We observed that while all compounds exhibited PTE in the lattice constant $a$, the temperature dependence of the $c$-axis varied among the compounds.
+In particular, NiZr$_2$ demonstrated PTE, while NTE was observed for (Co,Rh,Ir)Zr$_2$, (Fe,Co,Rh,Ir)Zr$_2$, and (Co,Ni,Cu,Rh,Ir)Zr$_2$.
+Our findings indicate that the temperature dependence of the lattice constant $c$ is correlated with the ratio of the $c$-axis to the $a$-axis ($c/a$), and that manipulating $c/a$ through elemental substitution at the $Tr$ site can switch between NTE and PTE.
+Although the underlying mechanism for this anisotropic lattice structural change remains unclear, this study provides a promising avenue for the development of ZTE compounds.